mndillon/toki-pona-nanpa-linja-n/README.md

       - <img src="images/number_64_5_M_glyph_v5.png" width="160"/>
 - can be displayed horizontally or vertically
 - We will reuse existing glyphs (and think of them as having extra names in the context of **nanpa-linja-n** cartouches), all letters will be written out in capitals:
+  - there already exist glyphs in pu that have more than one name (we are just adding extra names to more existing glyphs to map to this decimal system)
   - the brackets in these examples are just to depict the cartouche (and not written down):
   - 17 → (NWM) → wapen
   - 2,860 → (NTNPUI) → tun tasa tojunon
-  - 3.14159 → (NSOWAWNLJ) → win okala wapowan pasan lunen
+  - 3.14159 → (NSOWAWNLJ) → win oselo wapowan pasan lunen
   - the number 3 → (NS) → win
   - the third → nanpa (written outside of cartouche) (NS) → nanpa win